 The Duluth branch of Aviation Institute of Maintenance is located at 2025 Satellite Pointe.
 This campus has graduated close to 790 students over the last few years.
 This campus provides services for students in the form of career pathway assistance for students in need of assistance, flexible courses for individuals who cannot make regular hours, and job placement options for students after graduation.
 You can learn more, including the school's consumer disclosures, by visiting aviationmaintenance.edu.

 The program list below was created by historical graduation information reported by the school.
 This list may not represent the current curriculum offered.
 Visit the school's website to get more information about programs offered.

 Learn more about programs available at Aviation Institute of Maintenance – Atlanta by clicking on the request information button.

-- 22% repayment rate for students who completed this program*
+- Estimated loan repayment rate of 22% for former students*

 - On average, $30,500 in student loans are owed upon completion of this program**

 Once scholarships, grants and other forms of aid are calculated, the expected average cost for students at this school is $22,400.
 In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 A fee of $25 is required from all applicants.
 The figures listed are for informational purposes only and do not represent current or future tuition, fees, and expenses.